Written by Heather Zubiate

 Answer not a fool according to his folly, lest thou also be like unto him.

 Answer a fool according to his folly, lest he be wise in his own conceit.

 This unfortunate event has inspired me to explore the Trinity teaching in a way to wisely and lovingly get the truth out there.
 Not only because I love the truth, but because I also love those who are lost in clever lies.
 My intent is not to belittle anyone, my intent is to get people to think and search Scripture to see if what they have been taught, is so.
 And so, emotions aside, how you choose to respond to my information dear reader, will simply determine whether or not you are willing to see if what I say is so.
 So, are you up to the challenge?
 I truly hope so!

 What Is The Trinity?

 Now look at this illustration of the same concept, but it's a bit more elaborate than the simplified graphic, and it's in Latin.
-I find it interesting that The Holy Spirit is depicted as a dive bombing dove surrounded by eight tiny stars.
+I find it interesting that The Holy Spirit icon depicts a dive bombing dove surrounded by eight tiny stars.
 I'm also quite taken aback by the stylized hexagrams that house the icons representing The Father, The Son, and The Holy Spirit, and even the God icon in the center.
 There is also a larger stylized hexagram within the circle itself, made up of the red ribbons emanating out from the center, and the white ribbons pointing into the center from the icons of the persons.

 This painting on the right also illustrates the Holy Spirit as being a dove, and not a person at all, more symbolism.
 I have also found that God the Father is usually shown as an old man, while God the Son is depicted as being a long haired hippy that gives a halfhearted Cub Scout's salute.
 A lot of this art came out of the Renaissance era and the following Age of Enlightenment, and that is an important clue as to the

 Words Mean What Words Mean